 Patron comfort is maximised through the installation of external operable screens at Stokehouse Restaurant.
 The operability of the screens means that when desired, the screens can be closed to minimise the sun glare and solar heat gain into the restaurant.
 The screens are made from a sustainably sourced timber, minimising their environmental impact.

-A dedicated onsite car park has been allocated to Fuel Efficient Vehicles, which has been clearly labelled.
+A dedicated onsite car park has been allocated to Fuel Efficient Vehicles, the space has an electric vehicle charger, all of which has been clearly labelled.
 This way, patrons are encouraged to take a more sustainable form of transport to visit Stokehouse Precinct.

 36 bicycle parks have been provided at Stokehouse Precinct for team members and patrons use to encourage this active form of transport.
 End-of-trip facilities are also available for team members to promote cycling to work.

 Stokehouse Precinct not only seeks to minimise its effects on climate change, it includes adaptation measures to manage these effects.

 Located directly on St Kilda Beach, the proximity of Stokehouse Precinct to the sea increases the susceptibility to sea level rise and flooding.
 To manage these risks Stokehouse Precinct has raised the concrete slab above minimum requirements and implemented a suitable storm water drainage system.

 Passive cooling systems including natural ventilation through louvered windows, external operable timber screens and double glazing have been implemented to adapt to higher mean temperatures and more frequent extreme maximum temperatures.